 Amongst other things, they cultivate and maintain the relationship.
 Whereas most people who enter the picture quickly plant a seed but fail to water and nurture it to health.

 Anything worthwhile takes work and effort

 People in positions of privilege, be they rich and otherwise, tend to attract a lot of people.
 Particularly the sycophantic types.
-I have seen it countless times when working with family offices.
+I have seen it countless times when working with my clients.
 An individual will come to meet a member of the family, through an introduction, at a conference or some other source.
-For a very short while that new face will keep in touch and propose a few projects but then quickly disappear because they expect the family office to simply write a 10, 50 or 100 million dollar cheque quickly, through which, of course, the wishful newbie would make a handsome commission or fee.
+For a very short while that new face will keep in touch and propose a few projects but then quickly disappear because they expect the Family Office to simply write a 10, 50 or 100 million dollar cheque quickly, through which, of course, the wishful newbie would make a handsome commission or fee.
 But that rarely happens.

-A family with hundreds of millions or a few billion pounds is not going to throw money around based on the opinion of an individual they’ve just met.
+A family with hundreds of millions or billions pounds is not going to throw money around based on the opinion of an individual they’ve just met.
 Especially one who does not have anything – especially money – to lose.